 Introduction

 What accumulates through this process is more than pigment.
-It’s time itself—time as material and as meaning.
+It is time itself, time as material and as meaning.
 Each adjustment, each partial erasure, becomes part of a layered conversation between history, memory, and matter.
 The paintings move within that tension: between what has been and what might still emerge.

 The text that follows unfolds from that premise.
 It considers how these works carry their own archaeology; how they think through painting’s inheritances; and how, in refusing to be resolved, they propose a slower, more sedimented experience of the present.